Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 DIY Bath Time Soap Jellies

-What you need to make your own Soap Jellies
+What you need to make your own DIY Soap Jellies for Bath Time

 - 250ml boiling water